 Gaining better understanding on agitational stresses applied to proteins for biopharmaceutical development

-This application note was contributed by Ge Bai, Scientist, MedImmune LLC.
+This article was contributed by Ge Bai, Scientist, MedImmune LLC.

 Agitation studies are a common and important part of biopharmaceutical development, yet the fundamental nature of the stresses involved and their impact on protein stability are not fully understood.
 Characterization of the agitation stress methods is critical to identifying protein degradation mechanisms or specific sensitivities.
 Stresses caused by shear, interfaces, cavitation, or other fluid and interfacial forces are difficult or impossible to measure with experimental methods.
 Recently, we conducted CFD simulations with FLOW-3D to model the hydrodynamics of liquid agitated in a 3-mL glass vial with different agitation instruments including a rotator, orbital shaker, magnetic stirrer, and vortex mixer (see Figure 1), at varying frequencies to identify and quantify stresses of potential importance to protein stability.
 The fluid properties of water at 25°C were used for these simulations.